Farranfore–Valentia Harbour line: Route

 The 27 mi extension ran to Valentia Harbour where a ferry was available to Valentia Island.
-The gradient was up to 1 in 50 on this section, and speeds mostly restricted to 30 mph or less for the most part.
+The gradient was up to 1 in 50 on this section, and speeds were mostly restricted to 30 mph or less for the most part.
 The first two halts were at Caragh Lake and Dooks, 16 mi and 18 mi from Farranfore respectively.
 Glenbeigh, at 20 mi was a passing stage with locomotive water replenishment facilities was succeeded by a sustained climb at 1 in 50 to Mountain Stage at 23.5 mi.
 Kells at 30.5 mi also had a train passing loop and was succeeded by a 40 mph stretch of track to Cahirciveen 6 mi further on.

 The terminus at Valentia Harbour was a simple arrangement with a shed and no turntable, engines working the 2.5 mi back to Cahirciveen for stabling overnight.